Adapted from Tastemade and Country Living.

 Place the cakes on a baking rack with a cookie sheet or a sheet of parchment paper underneath to catch any drips when you glaze the cakes.

 If you’d like, top with sugared flowers or white nonpareils or candied pearls.
-Then grab a fork and devour.
+Then grab a fork and devour!

 Earl Grey Amish Friendship Bread Tea Cakes